 the date the worker meets the auto-enrolment criteria

-It is possible to postpone pension enrolment for the first 3 months of a worker’s employment.
-To do so, the employer must write to the employee stating that they intend to postpone pension enrolment.
-This letter must be sent to the employee within the first 6 weeks of their employment.
-Where an employee is on a fixed-term contract lasting less than 3 months, it may be possible to avoid pension enrolment altogether using this method.
+To postpone their auto-enrolment duty, the employer must write to the worker stating that they intend to postpone pension enrolment.
+This letter must be sent within 6 weeks of the postponment start date.
+If a worker is on a fixed-term contract lasting less than 3 months, it may be possible to avoid pension enrolment altogether using this method.

 Upon receiving the letter, the worker can either accept the postponement or request immediate enrolment into the pension scheme.
 If a worker requests to be enrolled the employer must do so as soon as possible.